Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-06-30-Brain-tumor-segmentation-with-3D-UNet-CNN.md

 - Original code for building the U-Net was from this repo: [https://github.com/ellisdg/3DUnetCNN](https://github.com/ellisdg/3DUnetCNN)
 - Original code for the data generator: [https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.html](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.html)

-*As a biologist, I feel like I should clarify that while the documentation/description for the BraTS dataset considers the edema as part of the tumor, this is not quite true (as I'm sure most or all of the people using the dataset are well aware).
+^As a biologist, I feel like I should clarify that while the documentation/description for the BraTS dataset considers the edema as part of the tumor, this is not quite true (as I'm sure most or all of the people using the dataset are well aware).
 Edema is basically pooling blood, so this is tissue around the tumor that might be damaged by swelling and increased vascularization from the tumor, but it not necessarily part of the actual tumor.

 [Isensee 2017]: https://arxiv.org/abs/1802.10508
 [BraTS]: https://www.med.upenn.edu/sbia/brats2018/data.html

+To do:
+Show an example of the 4 MRI subtypes
+Show the Z-slice video as a significant
+Show the rotation from the orthogonal axis